 Dr. Yiqing Song and his team used 2,000 people to perform and gather data on 34 magnesium supplement clinical trials.

 The researchers gave the participants magnesium supplements ranging from 240 mg to 960 mg.
 They found that the average amount of magnesium to help lower blood pressure and reduce the risk of heart disease was 368 mg for both men and women.

 After 3 months, the participants who took more magnesium each day showed better blood flow than those who took less magnesium.

 Sufficient blood flow helps to feed all crucial organs, such as the heart, with enough blood and avoid any clotting or problems from plaque buildup.

 Out of all of your organs, your heart needs the most magnesium, especially the left ventricle.
-Magnesium helps to keep your heart beat rhythm regulated and gets oxygen-rich blood to the rest of your body’s muscles and tissues.
+Magnesium helps to keep your heartbeat rhythm regulated and gets oxygen-rich blood to the rest of your body.

 A lack of magnesium can lead to muscle spasms.
 Many people tend to consume calcium-rich diets, which is all fine and well unless it is disproportional to the amount of magnesium received.
 Too much calcium creates muscle spasms while magnesium helps to prevent them.